tomjoht/documentation-theme-jekyll/doc_help_api.md

 ---
 title: Help APIs and UI tooltips
-tags: publishing
+tags: [publishing, single-sourcing, content-types]
-audience: writer, designer
-keywords:
-last_updated:
+last_updated: August 12, 2015
-summary:
+keywords: API, content API, UI text, inline help, context-sensitive help, popovers, tooltips
+summary: "You can loop through files and generate a JSON file that developers can consume like a help API.
+Developers can pull in values from the JSON into interface elements, styling them as popovers for user interface text.
+The beauty of this method is that the UI text remains in the help system and isn't hard-coded into the UI."
 ---
 {% include linkrefs.html %}

+## Full code demo of content API

 You can create a help API that developers can use to pull in content.

-## Full code demo

 For the full code demo, see the notes in the <a target="_blank" title="ToolTip Demo" href="{{ "/tooltip_demo.html" | prepend: site.baseurl }}">Tooltip Demo</a>.